cosmos/ibc/papers/2020-05/src/connections.md

 *ConnOpenAck* relays acceptance of a connection open attempt from chain B back to chain A (this code is executed on chain A).

 *ConnOpenConfirm* confirms opening of a connection on chain A to chain B, after which the connection is open on both chains (this code is executed on chain B).

+#### Versioning

+During the handshake process, two ends of a connection come to agreement on a version bytestring associated with that connection.
+At the moment, the contents of this version bytestring are opaque to the IBC core protocol.
+In the future, it might be used to indicate what kinds of channels can utilise the connection in question, or what encoding formats channel-related datagrams will use.
+Host state machines may utilise the version data to negotiate encodings, priorities, or connection-specific metadata related to custom logic on top of IBC.
+Host state machines may also safely ignore the version data or specify an empty string.

 \begin{figure*}[!h]